Zbeyer/school/README.md

 -   Say a thing, then say it again adding details
     -   The goal is to let the student know the overview of information well and only go into details as necessary

+> Always look for more ways to engage.

 ## Learning Theory

 Education theory suggests that different people absorb information in different ways.